randomllama/CrunchyXBMC/README.md

 Thanks to the following for code:

-maruchan, Voinage, Zehd, mattrk, and le__
+maruchan, Reinis, Voinage, Zehd, mattrk, and le__